epinna/tplmap/README.md

 Exploitation
 ------------

-Tplmap is able to detect and exploit SSTI in a range of template engines, including Jinja2, to get access to the underlying file system and operating system.
+Tplmap is able to detect and exploit SSTI in a range of template engines to get access to the underlying file system and operating system.
 Run it against the URL to test if the parameters are vulnerable.

 ```
 $ ./tplmap.py -u 'http://www.target.com/page?name=John'